Aurelian-C/React-Summary_App/src/markdowns/10_React_custom_Hooks/Reusing_logic_with_Custom_Hooks.md

 This is why it works like declaring two separate state variables!

+==Custom Hooks let you share **stateful logic** but not **state itself**.
+Each call to a Hook is completely independent from every other call to the same Hook.== If you call a custom hook in one of your components and that custom hook registers a state or an effect, then the state and the effect that you have in your custom hook will be tied to the component in which you use your custom hook.
+If you use that custom hook in multiple components every component will receive its own separate state.

+So just because you use a custom hook does not mean that you share state or effects across components.
+Instead for every component the custom hook is executed again and every component instance then receives its own state, so ==it's just the logic which is shared, not the concrete state==.

+When you need to share the state itself between multiple components, [lift it up and pass it down](https://react.dev/learn/sharing-state-between-components) instead.

 ## Passing reactive values between Hooks

-==The code inside your custom Hooks will re-run during every re-render of your component.== This is why, like components, custom Hooks need to be pure. ==Think of custom Hooks’ code as part of your component’s body!==
+==The code inside your custom Hooks will re-run during every re-render of your component.== This is why, like components, custom Hooks need to be pure. ==Think of custom Hooks’ code **as part of your component’s body**!==

 ==Because custom Hooks re-render together with your component, they always receive the latest props and state.==